freon4dsl/Freon4dsl/packages/test/tests-by-hand/Test Scenarios Models and Units.md

 # Test Scenarios Models and ModelUnits

+These scenarios test the functionality available through the webapp, like open model, delete unit.

-Everywhere the meaning of 'Select (New Model)' is to select the button for this behaviour, even if it is titled differently, or uses an icon.
+Everywhere the meaning of 'Select (New Model)' is to select the button for this behaviour, even if it is titled differently, or is shown as an icon.

 ## Model Manipulations